nsaunders/purescript-dotenv/README.md

 For a complete specification of parsing rules, please see the [parser tests](test/Parse.purs).

-### Example
+### Examples

-To run the example, clone the repository and run one of the following depending on your package manager and build tool.
+To run the examples, clone the repository and run one of the following depending on your package manager and build tool, replacing `<example-name>` with the name of one of the [examples](example).

 [bower](https://github.com/bower/bower) + [pulp](http://github.com/purescript-contrib/pulp):
 ```
 bower install
-pulp run -I example
+pulp run -I example -m Example.<example-name>
 ```

 [spago](https://github.com/spacchetti/spago):
 ```
-spago run -p example/Main.purs
+spago run -p example/<example-name>.purs -m Example.<example-name>
 ```

 ### Other ```dotenv``` implementations